avanwouwe/citadel-browser-agent/docs/privacy/legitimate-impact-assessment.md

 ### 1.7 Codes of Practice and Ethics

-We consider that Citadel implements (or facilitates the implementation by organisations) of the following relevant industry guidelines and codes of practise.
+We consider that Citadel facilitates the implementation by organisations of the following relevant industry guidelines and codes of practise.

 - **Privacy by design**: data minimisation and privacy-preserving defaults
 - **Transparency with users**; monitoring is justified, documented, and proportionate